Deep Blue Sea 2: Production

 In 2008, Warner Premiere was planning a direct-to-video sequel to Renny Harlin's Deep Blue Sea, which would be directed by Jack Perez and released sometime in 2009.
 The project, though, did not materialize.
 Even so, in June 2017, it was announced that the sequel directed by Darin Scott had begun filming in Cape Town, South Africa.
 In January 2018, Warner Bros.
 Home Entertainment released a trailer for Deep Blue Sea 2.

+Music

+A soundtrack was released on April 16, 2018, with one song titled as "Into The Blue" which was the film's title theme performed by Sean Murray who was also the composer of the film's soundtrack.
+The soundtrack was released under Dragon's Domain Records in a limited edition of 500 units.

 Release

+Home media

 On April 17, 2018, Deep Blue Sea 2 was released on Blu-ray combo pack, DVD and Digital HD, the first two of which contain two featurettes—"Returning to the Deep – The Making of Deep Blue Sea 2" and "Deep Blue Sea 2: Death by Shark"—gag reel, and deleted scenes.